midnightntwrk/midnight-architecture/proposals/XXXX-first-class-adts.md

 type-annotated source language in examples, though this is not necessary.

-The source language is then extended so that ledger ADT types are Compact types and can appear wherever Compact types can appear in the language.
-Expressions with ledger ADT types can appear anywhere (not just as the ADT subexpression in a ledger ADT operation expression).
+The source language is then extended so that ledger ADT types are Compact types and can appear wherever Compact types can appear.
+Expressions with ledger ADT types can appear anywhere expressions can appear (and not just as the ADT subexpression in a ledger ADT operation expression).

 ## Collecting First-class Ledger ADT Types